 - Your project must be able to be completed within the duration of one semester

-- You must be available to meet with the students in person in class (Tues./Thurs. noon-3 p.m.) in San Francisco
+- You must be available to meet with the students in person in S.F. or over Zoom during class (Tues./Thurs. noon-3 p.m.)

 - Projects must have an approved departmental budget to produce and/or mail the project in advance of commissioning Sputnik